Nweekley84/Nates-MVC/README.md

 6. Using Bootstrap for the styling and layout.

 ### Future Development:
-1. Toggle Dark/Light mode.
+1. Add a Dark/Light mode feature?
 2. Pagination for blog posts and comments.
 3. The ability to edit and delete comments.
-4. Profile pages.
+4. Add User Profile pages.

 ## License & Copyright ©